Welcome to the Bet Midrash

 We invite you to share specific access needs with us in all of our registration processes, and we’ll do our best to incorporate your requests as much as possible to ensure that the bet midrash is an environment that supports your learning.

 Below, you will find the latest accessibility systems we are using to support our online learning.
 We know that systems don’t always work, or fail to live up to their greatest dreamiest potential.
-If something isn’t going right for you in a learning space, please be in touch with your fairies, your facilitator, Elaina, or Olivia, SVARA’s point people for supporting access needs.
+If something isn’t going right for you in a learning space, please be in touch with your fairies, your facilitator, or James, SVARA’s point person for supporting access needs.

 Access Information for Online Shiurim

 We learn for 1.5-2 hours at a time on Zoom.
 There is a break scheduled for all learners during 2-hour shiurim.
 At all times, you are welcome to sit, stand, lay down, stretch, get a snack, drink some water, and take breaks according to your own needs.
 Please do what you need to do to take care of your body and yourself!

 Feel free to turn your video on/off as needed throughout the session.
 While you are encouraged to have your video on during shiur, we honor that at times learners may need to have their cameras off.
 You always have the option of declining to read when you’re called on, and teachers will not call on you if you have your video off unless you have previously notified the teacher otherwise.